Resources › Intelligence

 Key insight

-The correct response to a declining subject is not to ignore it — it is to study it more efficiently.
-S&T still produces 7–10 questions per year.
-Those marks are worth having.
-The right move is targeted preparation, not breadth.
+The correct response is not to ignore S&T but to study it more efficiently.
+It reliably produces 7–10 questions per year, and those marks are worth having — but breadth alone no longer earns them.
+The right move is targeted, depth-first preparation on the high-frequency areas.

 But the questions that remain are harder